aerospike/aerospike-client-java/README.md

 Prerequisites:

-* Java 1.7 or greater.
-Optional extensions may require Java 1.8.
+* Java 1.8 or greater.
 * Maven 3.0 or greater.

 AerospikeClient now supports synchronous and asynchronous methods.
 Asynchronous